Breeders Choice Grooming Shop

 - Feed your outdoor pets in the morning when it is cooler.

 - Matted hair can conceal or worsen hot spots or other skin problems.
-This is especially important with longer haired dogs or cats, or dogs with thick coats.
+This is especially important with longer haired dogs or dogs with thick coats.

-- Without regular flea control, your dog or cat is at risk of developing flea allergies, anemia and tapeworms.
+- Without regular flea control, your dog is at risk of developing flea allergies, anemia and tapeworms.
 Although rare, humans can acquire a tapeworm infection from fleas.

 These are photos of feet where the nails were not kept cut, you can see what happens to the front of the foot as well as the pads.
 This damage can become permanent.
 Long nails also impair the ability to walk on wood or laminated floors.
 Keeping the hair shaved out between the pads will also allow the pet to get better traction on hardwood floors.